darrint/device-blocker/README.md

 ToDo
 ====
-* Activate device internet access for a limited time. (i.e. Homework and chores are done, activate for 2hrs.)
 * Write files atomically.
-* Replace nickel with plain hyper.
 * Figure out how to build this project with Xargo and deploy to mips and other router architecture.
 * Security?
 Require a login similar to OpenWRT's LuCi